-Scheduling of access to ANSIC facilities will be agreed by the NNL User Access Leader with the principal investigator (PI).
-An NNL lead scientist will work closely with the PI and provide technical support for the experiments and subsequent analysis.
+Scheduling of access to ANSIC facilities will be agreed by the NNL User Access Leader with the applicant.
+An NNL lead scientist will work closely with the applicant and provide technical support for the experiments and subsequent analysis.

 It is a requirement of any granted access that following project completion, a short case study is prepared jointly, which may be used to support subsequent ANSIC and NNL user access calls.